How come when he makes up imaginary friends it's cool, but when I do it...Jim Henson

 In 1955, WRC-TV, a Washington DC television station, began airing a short five minute puppet show named Sam and Friends

 .
 In addition to the manic title character and a skull-like omnivorous creature named Yorrick, it featured a lizard like creature made from an old green sweater and a pair of ping pong balls named Kermit.
-This was the humble beginning for both Kermit, who would eventually be refined in his design into a frog with a collar, and his creator and performer, Jim Henson.
+This was the humble beginning for Kermit, who would eventually be refined in his design into a frog with a collar.

 Kermit, Sam and the other primitive creations of this show were the first Muppets